Formal EEO Complaint Process for Federal Employment Cases

 Advice:

-Keep the Report of the Investigation (ROI) or IF intact because the pages and the tabs can be referred to later at the EEOC hearing (if a hearing is requested and held) or in your written appeal to the Office of Federal Operations (OFO) in Washington, D.C.
+Keep the Report of the Investigation (ROI) intact, because the pages therein are referred to by the bates-stamped numbers (found at bottom center of each page) later at the EEOC hearing (if a hearing is requested and held) or in your written appeal to the Office of Federal Operations (OFO) in Washington, D.C.
 (See Appeal to OFO).
-If I were asked: "What is the most important in the IF?"
-I would say: The page numbers.
-Without referring to the page numbers, you cannot effectively use IF when filing a motion to the administrative judge (AJ) during the hearing process or when appealing to OFO later.
+The page numbers in the ROI (the bates stamp numbers) are the most important part of the ROI.
+AJ’s and attorneys will refer to the ROI by these numbers.

 Review the Report of Investigation carefully.
-Note errors, lies, and misrepresentation.
-Also note any evidence the Agency may have submitted that support your discrimination claim.
-Also note what other evidence you can request later from the Agency to be produced during the EEOC hearing process (if you will request a hearing).
-If you request a hearing and if hearing is granted, you can compel the Agency to produce documents and to respond to your interrogatories under Administrative Judge's authority granted for and during the EEOC hearing process.
+Note errors, lies, and misrepresentations.
+Also note if there is any evidence that the Agency inadvertently submitted that may support your claim.
+Also make note of what evidence you can request from the Agency—not found in the ROI—during discovery in the EEOC hearing proceedings (if you intend to request hearing).

 Advice: